A rich marine ecosystem

 Green Andros and Naxos

-The two largest islands of this rocky archipelago are exceptional: Naxos and Andros have the greenest and most varied landscapes of the Cyclades.
-After the desert island of Gyaros, they also have the largest areas classified as Natura 2000: 20,000 ha spread over two zones on Naxos and two other zones on Andros totalling 29,000 ha.
+The two largest islands in this rocky archipelago are exceptions: Naxos and Andros have the greenest and most varied landscapes in the Cyclades.
+After the desert island of Gyaros, they also have the largest areas classified as Natura 2000: 20,000 ha spread over two zones on Naxos and two other zones on Andros, totalling 29,000 ha.
 Close to Evia and the mainland, and benefiting from abundant rainfall, Andros stands out with trees absent from the rest of the archipelago: black alder (Alnus glutinosa), chestnut (Castanea sativa), white willow (Salix alba) and white poplar (Populus alba).
 As for the largest and most mountainous island, Naxos, it is the only one to be self-sufficient in water.
-Its flora is particularly varied with about a thousand species, of which about fifty are found only here.
-Among the latter are the 12 endemic flowers of the archipelago (ceratilla, woodruff, campanula and snowdrop) and 4 other flowers that can only be found on the island, such as the Naxos velar (Erysimum naxense) and the Naxos comfrey (Symphytum naxicola), which grow on the slopes of Mount Zas, the highest point in the Cyclades (1,004 m).
+Its flora is particularly varied, with around a thousand species, fifty of which are found only here.
+These include the 12 flowers endemic to the archipelago (ceriste, asperula, campanula and snowdrop) and 4 other flowers found only on the island, such as Naxos velar (Erysimum naxense) and Naxos comfrey (Symphytum naxicola), which grow on the slopes of Mount Zas, the highest point in the Cyclades (1,004 m altitude).

 Wetlands and migratory birds